-To control the design, appearance and location of all buildings within the Mackenzie Basin to avoid or mitigate adverse impacts on the landscape values of the Basin Subzone.
+To control the design, scale, appearance and location of all-residential buildings, and other buildings where reasonable, while regard to the purpose of the buildings, within the Mackenzie Basin to avoid, remedy or mitigate adverse impacts on the landscape and heritage values of the Basin Subzone.

-- As for Objective 3A. - Refer also Policy 3D. - Even buildings within identified and approved building nodes have the potential to impact on landscape values and character when viewed from afar and in particular from areas able to be accessed by the public and from roads. - The Council will have regard to the extent to which applications for buildings and associated earthworks, tracks etc met the guidelines in Appendix K of the Plan.
+- As for Objective 3A. - Refer also Policy 3D. - Even buildings within identified and approved building nodes have the potential to impact on landscape values and character when viewed from afar and in particular from areas able to be accessed by the public and from roads. - The Council will have regard to the extent to which applications for buildings and associated earthworks, tracks etc met the guidelines in Appendix K of the Plan. - The Council recognises that due to technical, operation and security requirements associated with electricity generation and transmission, the extent to which the adverse landscape effects of these activities can be avoided, remedied or mitigated is more limited than for residential activities.
+For this reason, the Council will take into consideration the operation, design and purpose of the building, and the particular locational requirements of utilities infrastructure. - The effects of built development are not confined simply to the built structure, but also frequently include the domestication or modification of the surrounding environment., The Council seeks to manage these potential effects when considering the merits of proposals to erect buildings within the Mackenzie Basin Subzone.